marvinruder/rating-tracker/README.md

 #### Initialize database setup

 Rating Tracker uses [Prisma](https://www.prisma.io) to interact with the PostgreSQL database.
-At first startup, Prisma Migrate will automatically create the required tables and indexes.
+At every startup, Prisma Migrate will automatically compare your database with the schema included in the image and create all tables and indexes that are not present yet.

 <!-- <div id="create-redis-user-and-password"></div> -->